scicloj/cjlpy/README.md

 Using Python from Clojure - experimental.

+## Why the name cjlpy

+Cljpy was already used.
+You can pronounce cjlpy like "kill-pie".

 ## Usage

 For now, this is an experiment, not a library yet.
 To play with it: